RedHatNordicsSA/learnlinux/lab-0/README.md

 [ec2-user@ip-172-31-31-136:20:20:49:~]$
 ```

+❗ Please note that the change to the PS1 variable which we did above is not permanent, the next time we connect, the change will not be there.

-### Environment variables and looking at content of files
+### Environment variables, looking at content of files and manual pages
 Environment variables are variables which are set in a user's shell session.
 In the BASH shell, which you are using, they are normally set in one out of three files.

 ```